yugalkaushik/taskmanager/README.md

 The repo is organized like this:

-- `client/src/pages` - top-level screens like dashboard, projects, tasks, login, and register
+- `client/src/pages` - top-level screens like dashboard, projects, tasks, login and register
 - `client/src/components` - reusable UI and task/project components
 - `client/src/api` - API calls and request helpers
 - `server/src/modules` - feature-based backend modules for auth, users, orgs, projects, tasks, and dashboard